FOR608: Enterprise-Class Incident Response & Threat Hunting™

 Section 2 pivots directly from Section 1 as we continue to move into response mode.
 We will begin collecting evidence at scale to scope a potential intrusion against our example company, Stark Research Labs.
 SRL has Endpoint Detection and Response (EDR) tooling in place and we leverage that data to assist scoping.
 However, attackers sometimes bypass or otherwise subvert EDR technology, so a discussion of common bypass techniques is presented.
 This provides students with both awareness of EDR limitations, as well as training to look for anomalous activities within the EDR log data.

 Moving beyond the analysis of commonly logged artifacts, we introduce the open-source Velociraptor tool as a powerful platform for incident response and threat hunting at scale.
-Velociraptor is adept at pulling forensic artifacts from across the enterprise, as well as providing analysts with a tool to deep dive individual hosts of interest.
+Velociraptor is adept at pulling forensic artifacts from across the enterprise, as well as providing analysts with a tool to deep-dive individual hosts of interest.
 We will show Velociraptor to be a flexible tool useful for a number of situations, as well as for a number of operating systems and architectures.

 After having swept the network looking for indicators of compromise in EDR log data and with tools such as Velociraptor and Kansa, there will inevitably be a subset of hosts that warrant deeper dives.
 We present rapid response options for targeted data collections at scale, including multi-platform tools such as Velociraptor and CyLR.
 In the case of Velociraptor, it can be installed on a persistent client-server basis, but also as a standalone collector.
 We demonstrate how to use it in either case to collect critical artifacts for tracking the adversary's progress.
 Rapidly post-processing the acquired data for analysis is another important piece of the puzzle.
-Solutions are presented to quickly take the collected artifacts and process them for analysis in Timesketch, Elasticsearch, or individual artifact review.
+Solutions are presented to quickly take the collected artifact files and process them for analysis in Timesketch, Elasticsearch, or individual artifact review.

 Exercises